mscook/SeqFindR/README.rst

     * scipy >= 0.10.1
     * matplotlib >= 1.1.0

-If you follow the instructions below these should be installed automatically.
+These should be installed automatically If you follow the instructions below.

 Installation